john-romo/JavaChess/README.txt

 to fix that, and since this was my first large scale non-school project, and I wrote it months ago, I'll just leave it be.

+Now that I'm thinking of it, you might need to edit the file paths in order to get this to run on windows and/or mac.
+I originally wrote it on windows, then I switched everything to arch and changed those paths to accomidate, so I'm not sure the windows will like the forward slashes.